M-Flash/m-flash-cpp/README.md

 ```

 ## License
-M-Flash is licensed under the Apache License, Version 2.0.
+M-Flash is licensed under the Mozilla Public License, Version 2.0.